AMWA-TV/is-12/docs/Data type definition discovery.md

 # Data type definition discovery

-The `NcClassManager` can also be used to discover data types using the `GetDataType` method.
+`NcClassManager` can also be used to get the descriptors of all data types used be the device by getting the value of property `datatypes (3p2)`.
+Alternatively the `GetDataType (3m2)` method can be used to return a single datatype descriptor.
+This requires the following arguments:

-The `GetDataType (3m2)` returns a single data type descriptor and requires the following arguments:
+* name - name of the data type of type `NcName`

-* name - name of the data type
+* includeInherited - of type `NcBoolean` (if set the descriptor would contain all inherited elements)

 Example for calling GetDataType (3m2) on the ClassManager (using the oid retrieved from the root block - e.g. ClassManager oid - 3) when wanting to retrieve the data type definition for `NcConnectionStatus`